audiojs/audio-buffer-list/readme.md

 ### `list.copy(dest?, start=0, end=-0)`

 Put data into destination _AudioBuffer_ or create one.
+It is like `slice`, but returns an _AudioBuffer_.

 ### `list.copyFromChannel(dest, channel, startInChannel=0, end=-0)`